formkit/docs-content/guides/build-a-multi-step-form.md

 ## Showing validity and errors

-Now that our template has access to each group's validity and error state via our plugin, let's write the UI to expose this in the step navigation bar.
+Now that our template has real-time access to each group's validity and error state via our plugin, let's write the UI to expose this data in the step navigation bar.

 We also no longer need to manually define our steps since our plugin dynamically stores the `steps` as part of its tracking.
 Here's our approach: